SLACube/slacube-daq-tutorial/README.md

    slacube bad-channel add 1-1-19 10
 ```

-Repeat `slacube threshold start [--cryo]` until no futher error pops out.
+Repeat `slacube threshold start [--cryo]` until no further error pops out.
-Sometimes it takes a few iterations, however, having a large nubmer of bad
+Sometimes it takes a few iterations, however, having a large number of bad
 channels may indicate fundamental problem with the setup.

 Plot the thresholds: